aquar25/Notes/ubuntu/ubuntu.md

 ```
 server and server port is supplied by the service online, some are free. mostly are are fees.
 Each supplier will give you a password.
 The local port is used in your computer.
 3. start the shadowsocks with `sslocal -c /etc/shadowsocks.json`
-4. set the global network proxy.System setting->Network->Network proxy, set method with manual, and socks host with 127.0.0.1 and port is 10808 as the config file.
+4. set the global network proxy.
+System setting->Network->Network proxy, set method with manual, and socks host with 127.0.0.1 and port is 10808 as the config file.
+Leave Http Proxy empty, otherwise the chrome will use it.
    Then when you update component of chrome, it will use this proxy as follow:

 ```